DimitrisPr/Medrical/README.md

 ~$ medrical-configure
 ```

-The cli configuration interface requests the crediantials of Kafka, Schema and postgreSQL.
+The cli configuration interface requests the credentials of Kafka, Schema and postgreSQL.

 Medrical can be re-configured at a later point in time.